gerryd/cookbook/content/recipe/desserts/savoiardi.md

 - use a piping bag with a 1 to 1.5 cm smooth spout
 - make "fingers" of approximately 8 cm on a baking tray lined with baking paper
 - leave sufficient space as they will expand considerably
-- dust with the sugar (use a small sieve)
+- dust with the sugar (using a small sieve)
 - bake for 13 to 18 minutes
-- let cool down
+- let cool
 - if, after cooling, they are still too soft, put them back in for 4 minutes

 ## Cake layers